 Connect to server or cloud data sources from the Connectors tab.

-On Tableau Online, quickly author and analyse data from LinkedIn Sales Navigator, Oracle Eloqua, Salesforce, ServiceNow ITSM and Marketo from the Dashboard Starters tab.
+On Tableau Cloud, quickly author and analyse data from LinkedIn Sales Navigator, Oracle Eloqua, Salesforce, ServiceNow ITSM and Marketo from the Dashboard Starters tab.

 To learn more about connecting to data on the web, see Creators: Connect to Data on the Web.